valeoai/bravo_challenge/README.md

 ## 3. Metrics

+The evaluation is performed on the 19 semantic classes of Cityscapes.

 The metrics are computed separately for 9 subsets of the benchmark dataset: ACDCfog, ACDCrain, ACDCnight, ACDCsnow, SMIYC, synrain, synobjs, synflare, and outofcontext.

 The metrics are computed pixel-wise and averaged over the pixels of the images belonging to a subset.